yanghengtang/tp/docs/UserGuide.md

 **Format**: `remark_a INDEX [r\REMARK]`

-* Edits the remark the appointment at the specified `INDEX`.
+* Edits the remark of the appointment at the specified `INDEX`.
 * If the specified appointment already has a remark, it will be overwritten by `REMARK`
 * The index refers to the index number shown in the displayed appointment list.
 * The index **must be a positive integer** 1, 2, 3, …